 Just think about it: How often do you buy a product or service on the spur of the moment?
-If you’re anything like most people, you probably like to do your homework before you make a purchase.
+If you’re anything like most people, you probably like to do your homework before purchasing.
 Indeed, an average customer requires six to eight “touches” or marketing messages (be it an ad or a blog post) before they’re ready to commit to your offering.
 That’s where omnichannel retail strategy comes in.

 What Is Omnichannel Retail?

-Simply put, omnichannel retail is a multichannel sales approach (i.e., it involves using a variety of channels to connect with your audience).
+Simply put, omnichannel retail is a multichannel sales approach (i.e., it involves using various channels to connect with your audience).
 However, whereas multichannel is product-centric, omnichannel is all about the user experience.

-Today’s consumers expect to interact with a company not only whenever they want but also however they want.
-Yet 55% of shoppers feel that retail experiences are disconnected across different channels.
+Today’s consumers expect to interact with a company whenever they want and however they want.
+Yet, 55% of shoppers feel that retail experiences are disconnected across different channels.
 By unifying online and offline channels, an omnichannel strategy can provide your customers with a smooth and uninterrupted shopping experience — regardless of whether they shop online from a mobile device, on the phone, or in a physical store.

-For example, with an omnichannel system, a customer might receive an email with a discount after they browse at your eCommerce store.
+For example, customers might receive an email with a discount with an omnichannel system after browsing at your eCommerce store.
 Or, they might decide to check the real-time inventory at their nearest brick and mortar store via a mobile app (39% of customers are unlikely to visit a physical store if it doesn’t have physical store inventory information online).
 Or, they might choose to place an order online but pick it up at their preferred location (and therefore potentially spend more — consumers who conduct prior online research on the retailer’s site spend 13% more than those who don’t).
 The list goes on and on.